Attorney Zack Groves

 This is where I began my legal career.
 At age 18, I received an internship with the Law Offices of Eileen Cochran, P.C.
 My work at this office continued for 4 years in between school years.
 As an assistant, I learned the inner workings of a private law firm.
 I attend trials, prepared files, and saw what it took to succeed in private practice.
 My time in this office cemented my belief that becoming a trial lawyer was my calling.

-After completion of college at Saint Mary’s College in Maryland, I then moved onto Widener University in Harrisburg, Pennsylvania where I graduated in Spring 2005.
+After completion of college at Saint Mary’s College in Maryland, I then moved to Widener University in Harrisburg, Pennsylvania where I graduated in Spring 2005.
 Throughout law school, I wanted to hone my litigation skills as well as get practical, real-world experience.
-My Internships included:

 - Working at the Anne Arundel County State’s Attorney’s Office helping prosecute various criminal matters.

-- Working in the Civil Law Trial Advocacy Program where, through the direction of Professors, I represented low-income individuals in a variety of civil related matters.
+- Working in the Civil Law Trial Advocacy Program where, under the direction of Professors, I represented low-income individuals in a variety of civil related matters.

 In the Fall of 2007, I decided I wanted to join a Firm that I could establish long-lasting ties.
 I was given the opportunity when I join the Law Offices of James Crawford, Jr., and Associates.
 At that time, I was hired as an associate attorney.
 My primary tasks would be to handle the Firm’s domestic caseload as well as handle a variety of the criminal related matters.

 By the Fall of 2010, I was elevated to Senior Associate and head of the Domestic Department.
 The focus of my practice deals strictly with handling domestic relations matters.
 I have held this title to date.